Abby Wambach: Personal life

-Wambach is married to author Glennon Doyle and resides in Hermosa Beach, California.
-She previously lived in Naples, Florida; Portland, Oregon; and Buffalo, New York.
+Wambach is married to author Glennon Doyle.
+They reside in Hermosa Beach, California.
+She previously lived in Naples, Florida; Portland, Oregon; and Pittsford, New York.

 Wambach was previously married to soccer player Sarah Huffman from 2013 to 2016.
 Following their wedding in Hawaii in October 2013, Wambach stated that her marriage was not a political statement and did not represent a coming out, because she had never been closeted: "I can't speak for other people, but for me, I feel like gone are the days that you need to come out of a closet.
 I never felt like I was in a closet.
 I never did.
 I always felt comfortable with who I am and the decisions I made."
 In September 2016, Wambach announced that she and Huffman were divorcing.
 Two months later, Wambach confirmed she was in a relationship with author and her future wife, Glennon Doyle.
 In February 2017, they announced their engagement.
 On May 14, 2017, the couple married.